instana/openapi/spec/descriptions/tagSyntheticResults.md

    The sorting can be done on the following metrics: location_name, location_label, status, type, total_tests, last_test_run, and namespace

 **tagFilters** It serves as a filter to narrow down return results.
-The name of a tagFilter is one of the following: location_name, location_label, location_id, type, status, and last_test_run, and namespace.
+The name of a tagFilter is one of the following: synthetic.locationName, synthetic.locationLabel, and synthetic.locationId.
 It will be replaced by **tagFilterExpression**.
 ```
 "tagFilters":[{
   "stringValue":"hYziqsaXSJmQsehOWg1S",
-  "name":"location_id",
+  "name":"synthetic.locationId",
   "operator":"EQUALS"
 }]
 ```